branimirmarkovic/Welcomer/README.md

 ## Introduction

-Welcomer is framwerk providing basic UI Controllers for Log in and Sign In pages.
+Welcomer is framwork that is providing basic UI Controllers for Log in and Sign In pages.
-Framework is currently in development.
+Currently it is in development.
 Feel free to contribute.

 ## Setup